-- The fault handling interrupt is generated for all detected Deferred errors and Uncorrected errors. - If the fault handling interrupt for corrected errors control is not implemented: - If the node implements a Corrected error counter, then the fault handling interrupt is also generated when the counter overflows and the counter overflow flag is set. - Otherwise the fault handling interrupt is also generated for all detected Corrected errors.
+- The fault handling interrupt is generated for all detected Deferred errors and Uncorrected errors. - If the fault handling interrupt for Corrected errors control is not implemented: - If the node implements Corrected error counters, then the fault handling interrupt is also generated when a counter overflows and the overflow bit for the counter is set to 1. - Otherwise the fault handling interrupt is also generated for all detected Corrected errors.